StuffStudio

 A space for Black identity to define itself, without translation.

-We'll explore the archetypes who've shaped our lives and collectively identify which resonate most authentically with our experiences.
-Through guided reflection and meaningful discussion, we'll distill 40 archetypes down to our top ten most powerful.
+In this phase a cohort of 13 Black identified participants explored the archetypes who've shaped our lives and collectively identify which resonate most authentically with our experiences, through guided reflection and meaningful discussion

 -